rbalashevich/terraform-ec2-s3/README.md

 * Instance type should be configurable (with t3-micro being the default)

 On the instance:
-* install docker using user-data at instance launch
+* Install docker using user-data at instance launch
 * Add an S3 bucket
 * Provide a role that will grant write access to the created bucket.
 The role should be attached to the instance created in (1)